vergissberlin/piball/docs/04_backup.md

 sudo dd if=/dev/sda5 of=foosball.img
 ```

-- Waite a minute or two, done
+- Wait a minute or two, done
--

 ## Create backups an push tp remote

 ### Install dependencies